xyloid/a_dive_into_ray_tracing/README.md

   - [Accelerated Ray Tracing in One Weekend in CUDA](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/)
 - [Ray Tracing: The Next Week](https://raytracing.github.io/books/RayTracingTheNextWeek.html)
 - [Ray Tracing: The Rest of Your Life](https://raytracing.github.io/books/RayTracingTheRestOfYourLife.html)

+### A Note on Nsight Eclipse Plugin for CUDA 11

+`com.spotify.docker.client` is no longer maintained, I have to download 2 jars manually and copy them to `$ECLISPE/dropins/plugins`.
+Then start eclipse with `eclipse -clean`, so the eclipse will clean the cache and load plugins.

+- Dependencies
+  - `com.fasterxml.jackson.datatype.jackson-datatype-guava_2.9.9.v20190906-1522.jar`
+  - `com.spotify.docker.client_8.11.7.v20180731-1413.jar`